Skip to the main content

 • Minimum Education Varies

-To acquire the necessary skills in identifying colour, proportion, balance and detail, interior decorators may learn on the job or take related training programs.
+Interior decorators need skills in identifying colour, proportion, balance, and detail.
+To acquire these skills, they may learn on the job or take related training programs.
 In general, employers prefer to hire applicants who have:

 Many employers prefer to hire graduates of post-secondary programs in interior design or visual arts.